 (Note: I think my avocado peels were a bit too old to give a good color.
 The last time I used them, I ended up with a pretty pink color)

-The blueberries (or any other berry for that matter) can be simmered whole or you can use a potato smasher to open them up.
+To make a natural blue food dye, whole blueberries can be simmered whole or you can use a potato smasher to open them up.

 Dye from Powdered Spices

 To make a dye from turmeric, paprika or other spices, you will simply simmer 1 Tablespoon of the spice with 1 Cup of water for about 15 to 30 minutes and then strain.